 Drew is looking to have a nationally recognized, consistently winning program by attracting quality student-athletes from around the country who have a solid commitment to both academics and wrestling.

-Blair Tugman joined the Cardinal wrestling staff for the first time in 2012-13 with a very impressive coaching and athletic resume, and returns for the 2013-14 campaign.
-Most recently, Blair was the head wrestling coach at Daniel Hand High School in Madison, Conn. having directed the program for two years after assisting for two years.
+Blair Tugman joined the Cardinal wrestling staff for the first time in 2012-13 with a very impressive coaching and athletic resume, and returns for a third year during the 2014-15 campaign.
+Before Wesleyan, Blair was the head wrestling coach at Daniel Hand High School in Madison, Conn. having directed the program for two years after assisting for two years.
 In his two seasons as head coach, Blair led his troops to historical landmarks with a 47-2 dual-season record, a 2012 Class L Title and a second-place finish at the 2012 New England Championships.
 In 2011, Hand was the Class L runner up and third-place finisher in New England.
 Blair was recognized by the New Haven Register as the “All-Area Coach of the Year” in 2012 for his achievements.

 Blair also is the founder, owner, and head coach of the Team Tugman Wrestling Club, now located in Milford, Conn.
 Blair has been instrumental in the development and enhancement of many Connecticut wrestlers in the five years since starting the club and his club also played an integral training role in the Old Saybrook/Westbrook wrestling team pinning down a Class S State Title in only its fourth year of existence.